FYS4170 – Relativistic Quantum Field Theory

-- you can quantize classical fields and will know how to describe both fermionic and bosonic particles in relativistic quantum mechanics
+- can quantize classical fields and will know how to describe both fermionic and bosonic particles in relativistic quantum mechanics.

-- you have learned how to construct theories that describe interacting quantum fields
+- have learned how to construct theories that describe interacting quantum fields.

-- you know how to derive the Feynman rules for a given theory, and how to use those to calculate cross sections and decay rates at lowest order in perturbation theory
+- know how to derive the Feynman rules for a given theory, and how to use those to calculate cross sections and decay rates at the lowest order in perturbation theory.

-- you can explain how gauge symmetries lead to the construction of both Abelian and non-Abelian theories and understand the concept of spontaneously breaking these symmetries (Higgs mechanism)
+- can explain how gauge symmetries lead to the construction of both Abelian and non-Abelian theories and understand the concept of spontaneously breaking these symmetries (Higgs mechanism).

-- you understand the structure of the standard model of particle physics and can relate its ingredients to the underlying fundamental principles
+- understand the structure of the standard model of particle physics and can relate its ingredients to the underlying fundamental principles.

-- you have learned to present the fundamental principles of quantum field theory, and solutions to typical problems, in a clear and pedagogic way to fellow students
+- have learned to present the fundamental principles of quantum field theory, and solutions to typical problems, in a clear and pedagogic way to fellow students.